 “Dr. Bronner’s has been a long-standing and dedicated supporter of the animal protection movement.
 As an exciting extension of this, we are proud to be collaborating with Dr. Bronner’s on the pioneering Regenerative Organic Certification standard,” said Rachel Dreskin, U.S. Executive Director of Compassion in World Farming.
 “Regenerative Organic Certification takes a holistic approach by highlighting and fostering pasture-based systems that have the highest level of animal welfare potential, and ultimately set us on a path toward agriculture systems that not only benefits the animal, but people and the planet as well.”

 # # #

 Dr. Bronner’s is a family business committed to honoring the vision of founder Emanuel Bronner by making socially and environmentally responsible products of the highest quality, and by dedicating profits to help make a better world.
 Dr. Bronner’s commitment to social justice, environmental sustainability and progressive business practices is part of the company’s mission to put into practice the principles that inform the philosophy printed on the company’s iconic soap labels written by founder Emanuel Bronner.
-The company is the top-selling natural soap maker in North America and a major brand worldwide.
+The company is the top-selling natural brand of soap in North America and widely renowned around the world.
 Based on 2017 sales, a bottle of Dr. Bronner’s soap was sold, on average, every 2.2 seconds throughout the year.
 For further information, please visit: http://www.drbronner.com.